vbyazilim/django-vb-baseapp/README.md

 System check identified no issues (0 silenced).

-Django version 2.2.6, using settings 'config.settings.development'
+Django version X.X.X, using settings 'config.settings.development'
 Development server is running at http://[127.0.0.1]:8000/ Using the Werkzeug debugger (http://werkzeug.pocoo.org/) Quit the server with CONTROL-C.